sblisesivdin/gpaw-tools/installation/wsl.md

 # Installation on WSL

 ## Installation on a Windows 10 system (with WSL1)
-This installation note is explaining how to install WSL1 and other required tools to study gpaw-tools on a Windows 10 system.
-WSLg is coming on default at Windows 11 and the installation note for Windows 11 is explaining similar things but using WSLg.
+This installation note explains how to install WSL1 and other required tools to study gpaw-tools on a Windows 10 system.
+WSLg is coming by default with Windows 11, and the installation note for Windows 11 explains similar things, but using WSLg.
 If you are using Windows 11, please continue from here.
 We are suggesting Ubuntu 20.04 LTS version for *gpaw-tools* studies.

 ### WSL Version Control
-[After activating the WSL](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10), and installing an Ubuntu system for the Microsoft Store application, we need to control the WSL version of Linux distribution installed in your system.
-Open Powershell and type:
+[After activating the WSL](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10), and installing an Ubuntu system for the Microsoft Store application, we need to control the WSL version of the Linux distribution installed in your system.
+Open PowerShell and type:

     wsl --list --verbose